openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 up in the list of zitifications is `kubectl`.
 [Kubernetes][2] is a container orchestration system.
 Its purpose is to deploy, scale, and manage the deployment containers.
 Containers are self-contained, pre-built images of software generally with a singular purpose.
 [Developers often like using containers for various reasons][13].
-One major reason developer like containers is because it simplifies deployment of the solutions they are developing.
+One major reason developers like containers is because it simplifies the deployment of the solutions they are developing.
 This is where Kubernetes starts to come into focus.

-In this article we'll use a cloud provider to make us a Kubernetes cluster.
-I'm using Oracle OKE in this article but there are [numerous Kubernetes providers][14].
+In this article we'll use a cloud provider to create a Kubernetes cluster to use.
+I'm using Oracle OKE in this article but there are [numerous Kubernetes providers][14] and any of them will work but clearly the commands I'm running here are Oracle specific.
 Once created we will then access the cluster three ways:

 1. Via the public Kubernetes API secured via mTLS.
-This is the default, out of the box mechanism provided by Kubernetes.
+This is the default, out-of-the-box mechanism provided by Kubernetes.
 2. Via a tunneling app.
 I run Windows so I'll use the Ziti Desktop Edge for Windows.
 3. Via a zitified `kubectl`.
 Here's where we'll get to see the power of a truly zitified application.
 We'll be able to access our cluster extremely securely using the Ziti overlay network without installing an additional agent.
-Once access to the cluster comes entirely from the [Ziti Network][8] we will be able to turn public access to the Kubernetes management API entirely!
+Once access to the cluster comes entirely from the [Ziti Network][8], we will be able to turn public access to the Kubernetes management API **off** entirely!

 ***